-After all, metabolism differs from person to person and the struggle to either gain or lose can be really taxing.
+After all, metabolism differs from person to person and the struggle to either gain or lose can be taxing.

 This is why knowing about basal metabolic rate matters because it is a key factor in weight loss, weight gain, or simply managing your weight.